 - PDSA: advice on what to do if your pet goes missing.

-Tourist services in the United Kingdom
+Embassies and services for foreign nationals in the United Kingdom

 Lost or stolen property in the United Kingdom

 - Government: cancel a lost or stolen passport or driving license online.

 - Lost or stolen bank cards: many major banks will let you report lost or stolen cards on their mobile banking app.
 If this isn’t possible, you’ll need to call them directly.
 Numbers include Barclays (0800 400 100), HSBC (0345 600 7010), Lloyds Bank (0800 096 9779), Natwest (0370 600 0459), Nationwide (0345 600 6611), Santander (0800 9 123 123).